Cspetero/printf/README.md

-This is a collaboration printf projrct between peter and Ruth Arimuk This is a detailed explanation of this project and what is expected of the outcome as per alx.
+This is a collaboration printf projrct between peter Iroga and Ruth Arimuk This is a detailed explanation of this project and what is expected of the outcome as per alx.
 _printf